Mystery airship: Earlier sightings

-The airship wave of 1896–1897
+Airship Wave of 1896–1897

 The best-known of the mystery airship waves began in California in 1896.
 Then, early in 1897, reports and accounts of similar sightings came from other areas, generally moving eastward across the country.
 Although the majority of witnesses reported seeing only a light or group of lights moving across the night sky, some accounts during the airship wave claim that occupants were visible on some crafts, and encounters with the pilot or crew were occasionally reported as well.
 These occupants often appeared to be human, though their behavior, mannerisms and clothing were sometimes reported to be unusual.
 Sometimes the apparent humans claimed to be from the planet Mars.

 Historian Mike Dash described and summarized the 1896–1897 series of airship sightings, writing:

 The general conclusion of investigators was that a considerable number of the simpler sightings were misidentification of planets and stars, and a large number of the more complex the result of hoaxes and practical jokes.
 A small residuum remains perplexing.

 The total number of reported sightings during the 1896–97 airship wave was in the thousands; based on newspaper reports, the total number of witnesses may have exceeded 100,000.